 - Can I Use UPS, FedEx, or Another Carrier?

 Is it Legal to Ship Marijuana through USPS?

-No!
-At least not yet.
-With current United States federal laws and regulations in place, it is 100% ILLEGAL to ship marijuana through the USPS.
-Not only is it on the list of USPS shipping restrictions—it’s a FEDERAL OFFENSE.
+With current United States federal laws and regulations in place, it is still 100% illegal to ship marijuana through the USPS.
+Not only is it on the list of USPS shipping restrictions—it’s a federal offense.
 That means if you get caught shipping it, you’ll be hit with some pretty heavy fines and serious jail time.
 Therefore, Shipping School suggests you don’t even think about shipping marijuana in the United States until the laws change in the future…if they ever do.